itmm/waelzer/3-build-markdown/title.md

 # Generating the MarkDown file

 In this section we will generate the MarkDown file `README.md`.
-The name is choosen, so it will be displayed directly in GitHub.
+The name is chosen, so it will be displayed directly in GitHub.

 Basically we do three interesting things: